 Jessica Marie Garcia‘s character Jasmine is promoted to season regular and we get to see her home life.
 She is the perfect friend to help Ruby through his trauma.
 The acting during Ruby’s attacks are painful to watch.
 Not because of bad acting but because it is accurate.
 From a directorial stance, we get to see what Ruby sees, the slow blending of the night of the shooting into where he is.
 Latrelle’s face, gunshots, it all becomes too much and Genao’s heavy breathing and emotive face are gutting.

 But perhaps the best thing the series showcases is the complexity of gangs that exist in the community.
 Cesar finds himself alone and begins to regret letting Latrelle live as his friends become targets.
 Spooky (Julio Macias) has turned his back on him, the Santos won’t acknowledge his existence which means that he has no protection from the Prophet$ as they seek revenge.
 Now Cesar makes dumb decisions, and ultimately his romance with Mose quickly becomes the only issue that I have with the season.
-That being said, what the show explores from his positionally is what we rarley see on television.
+That being said, what On My Block explores from his positionally is what we rarley see on television.

 The Santos and the Prophet$ are not glorified but they are not shown in ways that remove the complex reasons why people, like Cesar and his brother Spooky, come into them.
 Throughout the season we get to see that the Santos morphed from a group created to protect the people of Freeridge, with a leader who didn’t like violence, to the violent group it is today.